Rent safe and private dog parks hosted by locals

 Formal training classes like obedience, rally, or agility

 You can also consider enrolling your dog in a dedicated training class.
-These can be the perfect way to provide your pup with both physical and mental exercise — dog sports like agility and rally are specifically known for building athleticism and intelligence at once.
+These can be the perfect way to provide your pup with both physical and mental exercise!
+Dog sports like agility and rally are specifically known for building athleticism alongside intelligence.

 Don’t have a training facility accessible nearby?
 Don’t worry!
 A huge network of professional trainers are happy to give you virtual lessons or even host digital group classes over platforms like Zoom and Google Meets.
 There really is something for everyone.